sippy-platform/mellow-css/mellow-css/hugo/content/utilities/flex.md

 {{</example>}}

 ## Flex
-The `flex-*` classes allow you to set the flexability of an item within a flex-container.
+The flex classes allow you to set the flexability of an item within a flex-container.
 The following classes are supported:

 * `flex-[breakpoints]-[1|auto]`